kochd/opsi-postgres/README.md

 # opsi-postgres
 Postgres Backend for [OPSI](http://opsi.org)

-* Only for development
+* Under development
-* Dont use in production
+* Might have bugs
-* Its currently under heavy development
+* Not official supported by UIB